matloff/TidyverseSkeptic/README.md

 RStudio is essentially operating as a monopolist.
 It's not a monopoly in the financial sense -- Tidyverse is not directly enhancing RStudio's profitability -- and, as noted, is not intentional.
-But the result is classicly monopolistic, in the sense of one product dominating a market, stifling innovation etc.  The adverse impacts are very serious and worsening.
+But the result is classically monopolistic, in the sense of one product dominating a market, stifling innovation etc.  The adverse impacts are very serious and worsening.